A probabilistic model for the distribution of ranks of elliptic curves over $\mathbb{Q}$: The probability that a -Selmer element is globally solvable

 if we assume $H_A$ and Hypothesis \ref{conj-selmerratio} also.
 Using our calculations of Remark \ref{rem-covariance}, we will take $C_{1,1}^n(X)=0$ for $n=2,3$, and $C_{1,1}^4(X)=-0.025$, and $C_{1,1}^5(X)=0$.
 In Table \ref{tab-errors2} we include the values of: $\rho_n(X,N)$, our model of $\rho_n(X)$, the error of the model $|\rho_n(X,N)-\rho_n(X)|$, and the predicted standard errors $\text{err}_{i,n}(X,N)$, for $i=1,2$, and $X=2.675\cdot 10^{10}$, with $N=0.25\cdot 10^9$.

 \end{remark}

-\begin{remark} As we can see from the errors in Table \ref{tab-errors2}, we seem to have insufficient data for $n=5$, so our models of $\rho_5(X)$ are not as accurate as we would wish. \end{remark}
+\begin{remark} As we can see from the errors in Table \ref{tab-errors2}, we seem to have insufficient data for $n=5$, so our models of $\rho_5(X)$ are not as accurate as we would wish.
+Indeed, the estimated standard error is $\approx 0.05$ and the value of $\rho_n(2.675\cdot 10^{10})\approx 0.62$, so the error here is about $10\%$. \end{remark}

 \begin{remark} As we have mentioned earlier in Remark \ref{rem-sellargeheight} the BHKSSW database (\cite{BHKSSW}) also includes small databases of random samples of elliptic curves at larger heights.
 In order to test $H_B$ and Hypothesis \ref{conj-hasseratio}, we have calculated the average Hasse ratio for the curves in $\E_k$ (with notation as in Remark \ref{rem-sellargeheight}), and have plotted the ratios together with our models for $\rho_n(X)$, in Figure \ref{fig-rhonx3} (note: the $x$-axis is in logarithmic scale).
 We have also computed the predicted errors (a calculation similar to that carried out in Table \ref{tab-errors2}) and the predictions seem to match the data in large heights, as well.